 The death of a loved one hurts.
 Regardless of the age, the relationship, the circumstance…the finality of one’s life strikes at the core.
 Then there is the physical and emotional stress the body endures…from the moment you hear the news to the realization that life will never be the same without this person in your life…it takes its toll.
 The passing of my father in May was not only a surprise but an event I was not prepared to figure out how to handle on short notice.
 While my nutrition practice is all about helping others stay resilient through stress, I was pushed to the limit of staying resilient for myself and my family.

-I pride myself in eating well and taking care of myself.
+I pride myself on eating well and taking care of myself.
 I drink plenty of fluid, exercise, and get eight hours of sleep most nights.
 After all, it’s what I encourage my clients to do.
 So when my world turned upside down six weeks ago, “normal” changed for me.
 And it was especially difficult to stay up on my usual good habits.

 So how did I cope for 2+ weeks living out of a suitcase, sleeping in a bed that was not my own, preparing meals that would appeal to people around the “family table,” being surrounded by an abundance of sweets that were indeed enticing, and experiencing days so full I had little time to myself?